lzrmihnea/lzrmihnea.github.io/_posts/2017-09-10-books-that-helped-me-as-a-junior-developer.markdown

 ___
 # 6. **Effective Java Programming Language Guide** - Joshua Bloch
 A lecture not necessarily for young software developers, the book is jam packed with good practices to keep in mind when coding.
-Some notions are difficult to understand if you have only basic knowledge of software development, but others are essential to keep in mind even if you're a young coder.
-It's a work can be read and re-read to keep in mind and maybe discover some advice that you missed on an earlier read.
+Some notions are difficult to understand if you have only basic knowledge of software development, but others are essential for young coders.
+It's a work that can be read and re-read for advice that might have been missed on an earlier reading.

 4/5 stars, helpful, informative [**[goodreads][effective-java-goodreads]{:target="_blank"}**] [**[amazon][effective-java-amazon]{:target="_blank"}**]